George Reed (Canadian football): Professional football

 Following college, Reed signed with the Saskatchewan Roughriders where he started for 13 years from 1963 until 1975, playing 203 games.
 By the time he retired, Reed held career records in rushing yards (16,116), rushing touchdowns (134), and touchdowns (137).
 Reed's rushing yards total has since been surpassed by National Football League stars Walter Payton, then Emmitt Smith, and also by CFL star Mike Pringle.
 Reed is also tied with Pringle with a total of 137 career touchdowns. a record which was later broken by Milt Stegall, George Reed still holds the CFL rushing for touchdowns record at 134.

 George Reed was voted the CFL's Most Outstanding Player for 1965 and in 1976 he was the inaugural winner of the Tom Pate Memorial Trophy for playing ability and community service.
 He was the MVP of the 54th Grey Cup of 1966, as the Saskatchewan Roughriders defeated the Ottawa Rough Riders, his sole Grey Cup win.

-When he became the CFL's all-time leading rusher in 1973, he was honored with the unique proclamation of October 7 as George Reed Day in Regina, Saskatchewan.
+When he became the CFL's all-time leading rusher in 1973, he was honoured with the unique proclamation of October 7 as George Reed Day in Regina, Saskatchewan.

 After his retirement from playing before the 1976 season, his No. 34 jersey was retired by the Roughriders on October 24, 1976.

 In 1972, while still an active player, Reed became the fourth president of the Canadian Football League Players' Association (CFLPA).
 He was the CFLPA's first American and first black president.
 He maintained the CFLPA presidency until 1981, six years after his retirement from the CFL.
 Reed returned as the sixth president of the CFLPA from 1986 to 1993.